 Winter brings new challenges -- keeping hands and feet warm while not overheating elsewhere.
 One secret is wearing layers of clothing, like a breathable wind shell over a wicking fabric base.

-1. Keep your fingers warm with a windproof glove and / or liner gloves for extra insulation
+1. Keep your fingers warm with a Winter Full Finger Glove and / or liner gloves for extra insulation

 2. Insulate your toes with Toe warmers or wear shoe covers.